2earn/core/docs_ai/USER_PURCHASE_HISTORY_LAYERS_IMPLEMENTATION.md

-# User Purchase History - DataTable Removed & Layers Implementation
+# User Purchase History - DataTable Removed & Layers Implementation with Pagination

 ## Date
 November 17, 2025

 ## Summary
-Successfully removed DataTable from the User Purchase History page and replaced it with a modern layered card design, following the same pattern used in the Deals and Contacts modules.
+Successfully removed DataTable from the User Purchase History page and replaced it with a modern layered card design with pagination (5 items per page), following the same pattern used in the Deals and Contacts modules.

 ## Changes Made